 Making Classic Deviled Eggs:

-How you make your eggs makes a big difference in how the peel, too.
+How you make your eggs makes a big difference in how they peel, too.
 There’s always the old Classic Recipe: bring the eggs to a boil, cover them, turn off the heat and then let them sit, but these days I either make my Easy Peel Steamed Eggs or my recipe that turns out gorgeous hard boiled eggs, A Dozen Instant Pot Eggs.
 Both of those methods make a huge difference in how easily the eggs peel.
 With either, the shells practically fall off, every single time.
 For all methods, use an ice-water (or very cold water) bath.

 Back in the day, I’d mash my yolks with a fork, but for the smoothest filling with the least amount of effort, sieve your yolk.
 Just put a metal strainer over a bowl and push the egg yolks through with the back of a spoon.
 It’s fast and the sieved egg yolk is so light and fluffy and mixes beautifully in seconds.

 Another thing about Classic Deviled Eggs?
 It is soooo much easier to pipe in that filling than to use a teaspoon.
 Far less messy and it takes like two minutes, literally.
 Plus, if you pipe, they’re so gorgeous and it’s easy to get all the halves filled so you’re not left with extra whites.
 Use a Ziploc with the corner cut off if you don’t have a piping bag and tip and you might want to make an extra egg and use an extra yolk to compensate for any filling left behind in the piping bag.